SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/device-integration.md

 -   "com\_cumulocity\_model\_Agent" marks devices running a {{< product-c8y-iot >}} agent.
 Such devices will receive all operations targeted to themselves and their children for routing.
 -   "c8y\_SupportedOperations" states that this device can be restarted and configured.
 In addition, it can carry out software and firmware updates.

-For more information, refer to the [Fragment library](/device-integration/fragment-library/).
+For more information, refer to the [fragment library](/device-integration/fragment-library/).

 If the device could be successfully created, a status code of 201 is returned.
 If the original request contains an "Accept" header as in the example, the complete created object is returned including the ID and URL to reference the object in future requests.
 The returned object also include references to collections of child devices and child assets that can be used to add children to the device (see below).